rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Good sense makes one slow to anger, and it is his glory to overlook an offense. ^1911

-A king’s wrath is like the growling of a lion, but his favor is like dew on the grass. ^1912
+A king's wrath is like the growling of a lion, but his favor is like dew on the grass. ^1912

-A foolish son is ruin to his father, and a wife’s quarreling is a continual dripping of rain. ^1913
+A foolish son is ruin to his father, and a wife's quarreling is a continual dripping of rain. ^1913

-House and wealth are inherited from fathers, but a prudent wife is from the Lord. ^1914
+House and wealth are inherited from fathers, but a prudent wife is from the LORD. ^1914

 Slothfulness casts into a deep sleep, and an idle person will suffer hunger. ^1915

 Whoever keeps the commandment keeps his life; he who despises his ways will die. ^1916

-Whoever is generous to the poor lends to the Lord, and he will repay him for his deed. ^1917
+Whoever is generous to the poor lends to the LORD, and he will repay him for his deed. ^1917

 Discipline your son, for there is hope; do not set your heart on putting him to death. ^1918